 My two favorites are Psycho-Cybernetics by Maxwell Maltz and How to Stop Worrying and Start Living by Dale Carnegie.

-So make sure that you are communicating your sales message clearly, effectively and in a way your market understands (We can help with that!), but don’t ever forget to guard the gates of your mind from your own internal dialogue.
+So make sure that you are communicating your sales message clearly, effectively, and in a way your market understands (We can help with that!), but don’t ever forget to guard the gates of your mind from your own internal dialogue.

 To your success,

 P.S.: Not sure if your message is communicating what you want it to?
-If your message landing on deaf ears?
+If your message is landing on deaf ears?
 The message itself may be the problem.
 Send your sales materials to me and I’ll take a look and offer some suggestions 🙂 email@example.com